Sammy Lightfoot

 Sammy Lightfoot is a video game written by Warren Schwader for the Apple II and published by Sierra On-Line in 1983.
-It is a multi-screen platform game (or "climbing game", as the genre was called in the US in 1983), in the vein of Donkey Kong.
-Sammy Lightfoot follows the travails of a circus worker who jumps and climbs through a number of perilous situations.
-It was initially ported to the Commodore 64 followed by ColecoVision and the PC-8800 series.
+It is a platform game (or "climbing game", as the genre was called in the US in 1983) in the vein of Donkey Kong.
+Sammy Lightfoot follows the travails of a circus worker who jumps and climbs through perilous situations in three non-scrolling levels.
+It was ported to the Commodore 64 followed by ColecoVision and the PC-8800 series.

 Reception

-The Commodore 64 Home Companion stated that Sammy Lightfoot captures the cartoon spirit and graphic style of Donkey Kong without being a simple donkey clone.
+The Commodore 64 Home Companion stated that Sammy Lightfoot captures the cartoon spirit and graphic style of Donkey Kong without being a simple clone.

+Legacy

+Warren Schwader worked on a sequel called Sammy's Icehouse which was never finished.
+He described it as similar to Mario Bros.